beta-j/TryHackMe-Rooms/--IN_PROGRESS-- Snowy ARMageddon.md

 ```

-With this username / password combination in hand we can now head abck to the browser and log in to the camera's web interface, where we are greeted by the first flag for this challenge.
+With this username / password combination in hand we can now head back to the browser and log in to the camera's web interface, where we are greeted by the first flag for this challenge.

 ![image](https://github.com/beta-j/TryHackMe-Rooms/assets/60655500/b9060a2e-bc9a-4221-be0a-fef6d4a222e7)

+Now that we are on the inside of the work (running off the IP Camera's firmware), it's worth trying to see whether the **"internal-only web application"** is now accessible to us:
 ```
 $ curl http://10.10.188.58:8080
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current